Iandonmorgan/front-end-capstone/README.md

 This app is a project management tool for video content creation.
 When a user logs in, they see a dashboard of current “projects” by artist, with basic information and statuses.
 The user can expand details of a specific “project” by clicking on it.
 From there, the user can edit and delete the “project”.
 The information tracked for each project includes project scope, budget, artist associated, contacts, live date, due+delivery date, status, shoot date(s) past and pending.

-(*) **Note: this is not true authentication.** Passwords are saved in clear text on the JSON database.
-Do not use any sensitive information.
+(*) **Note: this is not true authentication.** Email addresses are saved in clear text in the JSON database, and anyone who knows your email could login to see information inside database.
+Do not store any sensitive information, including, but not limited to birthdates, social security numbers, mother's maiden names, names of first pets, and/or shoe sizes.

 ## Technologies Used